saravana-1042/Language-Translator/README.md

 # Usage

-Visit your website using your registered domain (e.g., https://example.com).
+Visit your website using your registered domain (transapp.southindia.cloudapp.azure.com).
 Enter text in the source language and select the target language.
 Click the translate button to send the translation request to your Azure server.
 Display the translation result on the web page.